 By Jim Lindsay

-lively with sirens blaring and flashing lights, as police cars appeared in front of a store on 1st street.
+started to get lively with sirens blaring and flashing lights, as police cars appeared in front of a store on 1st street.
 They had arrived from every direction to what looked like a jewelry

 heist.
-Joe, Miles and I had just left the scene on bicycles pedaling like crazy north over the highway bridge where we dropped off on a trail that led to the darkness of the golf course, just as headlights from
+Joe, Miles and I had just left the scene on bicycles pedaling like crazy north over the highway bridge where we dropped off on a trail that led to the darkness of the golf course, just

-two cruisers popped over the crown on the bridge behind us.
+as headlights from two cruisers popped over the crown on the bridge behind us.
 Through the brush I could see they had stopped on the high point of the bridge and thrown on their spotlights.
 We